Saturday

 Ah Ha!
 My son needed something on his wall in his room and since that is where I put the globe how about matching wall art!

 I went to Michaels and picked up a bunch of canvases at 40% off.
-I spent 29.00 on all 12.
 I traced around the canvas and cut out each rectangle.
 The overall map size was 31”x 50”.
 The smaller canvases I bought were 8x10 and the larger were 16x20.
+You can click the links to take you to my affiliate Amazon where you can purchase similar maps/canvases yourself. :-)

 Next I spray painted the edges with a left over blue I had from this wine glass project.
 I am a sucker for anything AGED looking so I spray painted some brown to the edges too.